3.1.5.9. SteelFractureDI Material

 Example

-The following is used to construct a SteelFractureDI material with a tag of 1, a yield strength of 60.0, an initial tangent stiffness, E, of 30000,0, a strain-hardening ratio of 0.02, a sigma critical of 120, an asymmetry factor of 0.8, a minimum stress for damage accumulation of 20.0, and a fracture index limit for fracture of 1.00.
+The following is used to construct a SteelFractureDI material with a tag of 1, a yield strength of 60.0, an initial tangent stiffness, E, of 30000.0, a strain-hardening ratio of 0.02, a sigma critical of 120, an asymmetry factor of 0.8, a minimum stress for damage accumulation of 20.0, and a fracture index limit of 1.0.

 Code Developed by: |Francisco A. Galvis|